Impact Image

 Clinical Medicine Major Curriculum

-Innovative, Interactive, and Integrated Clinical Doctorate for PAs
+Innovative, Interactive, and Integrated Clinical Medicine Doctorate Degree

-The Doctor of Medical Science (DMS) degree program provides the physician assistant with an opportunity to focus his/her advanced medical education in the study of Primary Care Medicine, Internal Medicine, Emergency Medicine, or Medical Education.
+The Doctor of Medical Science (DMS) degree program allows the physician assistant to focus his/her advanced medical education on the study of Primary Care Medicine, Internal Medicine, Emergency Medicine, or Medical Education.
 Students also have the option of completing more than one cognate.
-If interested in pursuing two or more cognates, contact our admissions office at [email protected].
-The offering of the Emergency Medicine and Internal Medicine options is contingent on enrollment numbers.
+If interested in pursuing two or more cognates, contact our admissions office at dmsadmissions@lmunet.edu.
+Emergency Medicine and Internal Medicine options are offered contingent on enrollment numbers.

 Advanced Medical Curriculum

 Our curriculum advances the students' medical knowledge through scenario-based collaboration, problem-solving, and diagnostic activities.
-Anatomy, pharmacology, and radiology, appropriate to the topic, are integrated into each of the nine core curriculum modules.
+Anatomy, pharmacology, and radiology are appropriate to the topic and integrated into the nine core curriculum modules.

 Core Modules: Neurology; Psychiatry; Pulmonology; Nephrology; Cardiology; Endocrinology; Rheumatology; Gastroenterology; Infectious Disease.